sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 nano /opt/adsb/.env
 ```

 This file holds all of the commonly used variables \(such as our latitude, longitude and altitude\).
-We're going to add more variables associated with UAT dongles.
+We're going to add more variables associated our UAT dongle.

 ```text
 UAT_SDR_SERIAL=978